 These motivating factors are what keep podcast listeners engaged and make them look forward to future episodes.

 Who Are Some of the Top Podcast Influencers?

-The podcasts you choose to represent your brand will be reflective of your product category and prospective customers.
+The podcasts that brands choose to represent them will be reflective of your product category and prospective customers.
 But these are some of the most popular podcasts that are hosted by influencers:

 Kendall Rae and Josh Thomas are the hosts for the Mile Higher podcast, where they talk about true crime, unexplained phenomena, and stories that aren’t being covered by traditional media.
 Josh is married to Kendall, who is a wildly popular YouTube influencer.